French Louisianians: Alabama Creoles

-Indigenous nations gathered annually at Mobile to be wined, dined, and showered with presents by the French.
-About 2,000 Indigenous descended on Mobile for as long as two weeks.
+Indigenous nations gathered annually at Mobile to be received by the French, who offered them food, drink, and presents.
+During this time, as many as 2,000 Mobila would visit and could stay for as long as two weeks.
 Because of the close and friendly relationship between colonial French and Indigenous peoples, French colonists learned the Indigenous Lingua franca of the area, the Mobilian Jargon, and intermarried with Indigenous women.

-Mobile was a melting pot of different peoples, and included continental Frenchmen, French-Canadians, and various Indigenous people mingled together in Mobile.
+In the 18th century, Mobile was a frontier on which a diverse array of peoples interacted: continental Frenchmen, French-Canadians, and various Indigenous peoples all mingled.
+Unusual in the context of early American history, the greatest source of division between these groups and the one that most often resulted in violent conflict was not that which existed between the Europeans and the natives, as was most often in the English settlement, but amongst the Europeans themselves.
 The differences between continental Frenchmen and French-Canadians were so great that serious disputes occurred between the two groups.

-The French also established slavery in 1721.
-Slaves infused elements of African and West Indian French Creole culture into Mobile, as many of the slaves who came to Mobile worked in the French West Indies.
-In 1724, the Code Noir, a slave code based on Roman laws, was instituted in French colonies which allowed slaves certain legal and religious rights not found in either British colonies or the United States.
-The Code Noir based on Roman laws also conferred affranchis (ex-slaves) full citizenship and gave complete civil equality with other French subjects.
+By the end of the 17th century, the French had begun to import African slaves into their mainland American colonies.
+In 1721, the first slaves arrived in Mobile, introducing elements of African and West Indian French Creole culture, as many of the slaves who came to Mobile worked in the French West Indies.
+In 1724, the Code Noir, a slave code based on ancient Roman laws, was instituted in French colonies which allowed slaves a degree of legal and religious rights not found in those of either the British colonies or the United States.
+Under the Code Noir, affranchis (ex-slaves) were entitled to full citizenship and complete civil equality with other French subjects.

 By the mid-18th century, Mobile was populated by West Indian French Creoles, European Frenchmen, French-Canadians, Africans, and Indigenous people.
-This diverse group was united by Roman Catholicism, the exclusive religion of the colony.
-The town's inhabitants included 50 troops, a mixed group of approximately 400 civilians which included merchants, laborers, fur traders, artisans, and slaves.
-This mixed diverse group and its descendants are called Creoles.
+Nevertheless, the practice of Roman Catholicism was widespread and largely transcended racial, ethnic, economic, and cultural boundaries.
+The town's inhabitants included a garrison of 50 soldiers and a mixed population of approximately 400 civilians including merchants, laborers, fur traders, artisans, and slaves.
+The descendants of this diverse group of people are called Creoles.